Senozoid/ZC1-handbook/Handbook/Combat.md

 - Participants with any form of teleportation can move once before using each of their regular turns, and the range of their movement is limited only by their teleportation.
 In essence, during each of their unskipped turns, they can move once and then take another action (and yes, the second action may also be movement).
 Unlike other participants, when panic is triggered, a teleporter moves randomly twice instead of once.

 ## Spellcasting

+### Overview

+- To cast a spell, a participant needs to start preparing it.
+Once the preparation has started, it may be cancelled during the caster's turn.
+Starting to prepare a spell, or intentionally cancelling it, costs a turn each.
+The preparation may take zero or more rounds (not turns), which depends on the spell and is not affected by the caster's skills.
+- The arcana required to cast a spell is spent when the preparation begins, and is recovered if the casting is intentionally cancelled, but not if it fails or is interrupted.
+The effect of a spell begins only after the preparation is complete.
+A caster may prepare only one spell at a time, and as long as a spell is being prepared, the caster cannot do anything else without cancelling it.

 ## Modifiers